OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

 ```

 This rebuilds and starts only the one-shot `metrics-publisher` container with
+`--no-deps` and sets `INDEXER_DEPLOYMENT_ID` to the current local
-`--no-deps`.
-It assumes Postgres, Hasura, MinIO, and the bucket initialization
+`git rev-parse HEAD` value.
+It assumes Postgres, Hasura, MinIO, and the bucket
-job are already available on the compose network.
-The publish scripts include
+initialization job are already available on the compose network.
+The publish
-`--build`, so Docker Compose invokes a build before each publish; Docker's layer
+scripts include `--build`, so Docker Compose invokes a build before each
-cache may make that quick, but Compose does not reliably build only when the
+publish; Docker's layer cache may make that quick, but Compose does not reliably
-local source has changed.
+build only when the local source has changed.

 If no manifest exists, `pnpm run compose:publish` creates the initial historical
 backfill from `2022-05-01` through Hasura's latest indexed date.
 After that, the